menu

 Compared to the rest of the country, citizens of Garden Valley spend much less time in their cars: on average, their commute to work is only 13.36 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-Garden Valley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Garden Valley does not have a public transit system used by locals to get to and from work.

 The per capita income in Garden Valley in 2022 was $26,161, which is middle income relative to Idaho, and lower middle income relative to the rest of the US.
 This equates to an annual income of $104,644 for a family of four.
 However, Garden Valley contains both very wealthy and poor people as well.